 - Enlist the help of your maid-of-honor to round up family members for group shots.

 - Just prior to the cocktail hour officially beginning, plan to briefly clear out the reception area (of staff and guests) for a clean photograph.

 - If the timeline starts to slide, don’t panic.
 Deal with it and reasonably try to make up the deficit.

-- Make sure your photographer reviews your timeline at least 45 days prior to the wedding.
+- Make sure your photographer reviews your timeline at least 45 days prior to the wedding and again at two weeks out.
 That way, if scheduling changes need to be made (hair dresser, etc.), chances are they still can.

 Being that the wedding photographer is the only vendor you book that will be spending the entire day with you and also responsible for documenting it all, I believe your timeline is key to maximizing your wedding photography experience and to adequately allow for each part of your story to be captured!
 The goal of a timeline is not to rearrange the overall flow of your day, but to plan around your static details like the ceremony and reception.
 This will ensure the wedding day will be fluid and have plenty of time for photos.
 Ultimately, you’ll be able to relax and enjoy your day!